Henry Percy, 2nd Earl of Northumberland: Feud with Neville family

 Initially, Northumberland's relations with the other great northern family, the Nevilles, were friendly.
 He was already connected to the Beaufort-Nevilles through his marriage with Eleanor Neville, and in 1426 he married his sister Elizabeth to the young Ralph Neville, 2nd Earl of Westmorland.
 In the early 1440s, Northumberland was involved in other disputes.
 A conflict over land with the Archbishop of York escalated into open violence.
 The king intervened on the archbishop's side, though Northumberland remained in favour at court.
 Nevertheless, he spent less time involved in central affairs at Westminster in the later 1440s.

-In the early 1450s, the relationship between the Percy family and the Earl of SalisburyRalph Neville, 1st Earl of Westmorland's son by his second wife Joan Beaufortstarted to deteriorate.
+In the early 1450s, the relationship between the Percy family and the Earl of Salisbury—Ralph Neville, 1st Earl of Westmorland's son by his second wife Joan Beaufort—started to deteriorate.
 What triggered the conflict was the marriage between Salisbury's son Thomas and Maud Stanhope, niece and heiress of Lord Cromwell.
 By this marriage Wressle Castle, which had traditionally been in the possession of the Percy family, would pass to the Nevilles.
 At the same time, the Neville-Cromwell wedding had led Huntingdon (now Duke of Exeter) to join the cause of the Percys, because of a territorial dispute with Cromwell.
 Northumberland himself, who was nearing sixty, did not take action at the time, but one of his younger sons did.
 Thomas Percy had been created Baron Egremont in 1449, relating to his possessions in the Neville-dominated county of Cumberland.
 On 24 August 1453, Thomas attacked the Neville-Cromwell wedding party at Heworth near York with a force of over 700 men.
 No one was killed in the skirmish, and the wedding party escaped intact.

 The conflict, however, continued over the following years.
 On 8 October, Northumberland and Salisbury were summoned to court and ordered to end the conflict, but the warnings were ignored.
-Instead, the collective forces of the Percy and Neville families gathered at their Yorkshire strongholds of Topcliffe and Sand Hutton respectively, only a few miles apart.
+Instead, the collective forces of the Percy and Neville families gathered at their Yorkshire strongholds of Topcliffe and Sand Hutton, respectively, only a few miles apart.
 Both sides had ignored royal commands to disband, and battle seemed inevitable, but eventually a truce ensued and the forces withdrew.
 Then, in October 1454, Thomas Percy and his brother Richard were captured by the Nevilles in a battle at Stamford Bridge.
 The conflict was escalating, and converging with events in national politics.